Austrian Music Festivals Recall a Long Heritage

 Some of the concerts are held in Ambras Castles 16th century Spanish Hall, celebrated for its splendid wall paintings

 of Habsburg sovereigns.
 One night in this Renaissance jewel box we heard the Tallis Scholars sing music of the 16th century.

-Full productions of period opera at the 1846 Lands Theater are festival highlights.
-Excellent balcony seats cost only $32 each.
+Full productions of period opera at the Landstheater are festival highlights.

-The 18th century cathedral and Wilten Basilica both offer a free Sunday morning mass, with period music by festival performers.
+The 18th century cathedral and Wilten Basilica both offer a free Sunday morning mass, with early music by festival performers.
 During

-the festival, organ concerts are performed in the Hofkirche and other historic churches (tickets are $12).
+the festival, organ concerts are performed in the Hofkirche and other historic churches.
 Costumed brass bands play for free in the old town

 on Sunday mornings at 11:30 and in the Ambras Palace garden at various times from May-September.
 Weekly early music concerts are held at the castle from early

 |Classical music concerts are often performed in the many churches in Austria.

 Fill out the historic experience by visiting some of the more than 20 museums and having a traditional dinner of Tyrolean specialties

 and Austrian wine accompanied by zither music at the 600-year-old Goldener Adler Hotel.